ayobuba/ayobuba/README.md

 * Migrated Kafka workloads to **Strimzi on GKE**; standardized CI/CD with **ArgoCD (GitOps)**.
 * Drove platforms to **99.99% uptime** with performance and cost optimization baked in.

+> 🧰 Currently at Shara Inc.
-> 🧰 Previously at Shara, Credrails, Andela/Firstup, Ajocard, FHI 360, GIZ.
+> > 🧰 Previously at Credrails, Andela/Firstup, Ajocard, FHI 360, GIZ.

 ---